openvinotoolkit/open_model_zoo/models/public/cocosnet/cocosnet.md

 ## Specification for Correspondence model

 The purpose of correspondence model is to establish correspondence between input image and given exemplar. \
-Correspondence network return warped exexplar with semantic from input.
+Correspondence network return warped exemplar with semantic from input.

 ### Performance